 -Peterborough Evening Telegraph

 Alongside her career as a concert pianist, Irena is a dedicated and passionate teacher who has a wide range of students of all ages and abilities.
-When working with children, her teaching is inspired by the Suzuki method, having studied with Jenny Macmillan from an early age.
-Irena teaches privately and, since 2020, as a Visiting Music Teacher at St Catherine’s School in Bramley.
+When working with children her teaching is inspired by the Suzuki method, having studied with Jenny Macmillan from an early age.
+Irena teaches both privately and, since 2020, as a Visiting Music Teacher at St Catherine’s School in Bramley.

 Irena also plays orchestral piano and celeste and has performed with conductors such as Vladimir Ashkenazy, Bernard Haitink, Diego Masson, Alexander Polishchuk, Peter Stark, Richard Dickins and Tim Lines in venues including Cadogan Hall, St John’s Smith Square and the Royal Festival Hall.
 Recent performances include works such as Copland’s Appalachian Spring, Ravel’s Daphnis & Chloé, Prokofiev’s Romeo and Juliet Suite, Shostakovich’s Symphonies nos.
 1 & 5, Bernstein’s West Side Story – Symphonic Dances, Tchaikovsky’s Nutcracker Suite, Reich’s Three Movements for Orchestra and Webern’s Five Pieces for Orchestra.